didi/gendry/README.md

 selectFields := []string{"name", "age", "sex"}
 cond, values, err := builder.BuildSelect(table, where, selectFields)

-//cond = SELECT name,age,sex FROM g_xxx WHERE (score=?
+//cond = SELECT name,age,sex FROM some_table WHERE (score=?
 AND city IN (?,?)
 AND age>?
 AND address IS NOT NULL) GROUP BY department ORDER BY bonus DESC
 //values = []interface{}{"beijing", "shanghai", 5, 35}

 rows,err := db.Query(cond, values...)